Academic integrity

 Academic integrity is ‘the expectation that teachers, students, researchers and all members of the academic community act with: honesty, trust, fairness, respect and responsibility.’

-In practical terms, it means developing, and submitting for assessment, your own academic work.
-Breaches of academic integrity include plagiarism, collusion, and contract cheating, which can attract serious consequences.
+In practical terms, it means developing and submitting for assessment, academic work that is only your own.
+Some breaches of academic integrity include plagiarism, collusion, and contract cheating, which can attract serious consequences.

 To be confident of maintaining your academic integrity, read each of the below four sections carefully and complete the recommended activities.

-We encourage all RMIT students to complete the Academic Integrity Awareness digital credential.
+We encourage all RMIT students to complete the Academic Integrity Awareness module.

 This is the best way to understand what academic integrity is, how to maintain it, your responsibilities, and how to protect yourself from accidental breaches.